IHE/ITI.BasicAudit/input/pagecontent/issues.md

 Comments and questions are welcome as GitHub issues, FHIR chat [stream for the topic AuditEvent for Patient](https://chat.fhir.org/#narrow/stream/179247-Security-and.20Privacy/topic/AuditEvent.20for.20Patient)

 # Significant Changes

+## Changes in 1.1.2 release

+- add date and patient.identifier search parameter
+- add context to extensions
+- fix slicing of a sliced extension profiling
+- do not include vocabulary display name in profiles to allow instances to not have display names
+- quality improvements
+- capabilityStatement improvements.

 ## Changes in 1.1.1 release

 There are no functional changes or breaking changes.
 This release is primarily to address validation messages that have been made more strict by HL7 than when 1.1.0 was released.

 - clarify explanation of each structureDefinition profile
 - cleanup examples with explicit slice use to eliminate validation warnings
 - fix the Actor definitions
 - switch to new IHE template

 ## Changes 1.1.0 release

 - Removed the adjusted AuditEvent profiles for MHD, PDQm, and PIXm; as IHE will update those IGs.

 # Open Issues